This post may contain affiliate links. Learn more.

 Raise your hand if you prefer a trimmer that’s hard to maintain.
 Right – not a lot of hands.
 Look carefully at the cleaning and maintenance functions and how easy they are to perform.

-Now, let’s move on to our reviews of the best hair edgers of 2020.
+Now, let’s move on to our reviews of the best hair edgers in 2020.